-The designated member of staff for equality is Jacqui Fulcher.
+The designated member of staff for equality is Amy Critchley.
 She will:

-- Support the headteacher in promoting knowledge and understanding of the equality objectives amongst staff and pupils
+- Support the Executive Headteacher in promoting knowledge and understanding of the equality objectives amongst staff and pupils

 - Meet with the equality link governor every 4 months to raise and discuss any issues

-- Support the headteacher in identifying any staff training needs, and deliver training as necessary
+- Support the Executive Headteacher in identifying any staff training needs, and deliver training as necessary

 All school staff are expected to have regard to this document and to work to achieve the objectives as set out in section 8.

 The school is aware of its obligations under the Equality Act 2010 and complies with non-discrimination provisions.
 Where relevant, our policies include reference to the importance of avoiding discrimination and other prohibited conduct.